 If you have an interest in health care, illness, and how physical health affects mental health, the field of health psychology could be a good choice for your studies.
-Health Psychology specializations are available in the following Alliant Doctorate in Clinical Psychology graduate programs: Fresno PhD, Los Angeles PhD, San Diego PhD, San Francisco PhD, Fresno PsyD, Los Angeles PsyD, San Francisco PsyD.
+Health Psychology specializations are available in the following Alliant Doctorate in Clinical Psychology graduate programs: Fresno PhD, Los Angeles PhD, San Diego PhD, San Francisco PhD, Fresno PsyD, Los Angeles PsyD, Sacramento PsyD, San Diego PsyD, San Francisco PsyD.

 Multicultural Psychology studies behavior in settings where people of different cultural backgrounds interact.
 Cultural differences encompass a wide variety of factors, including differences in religion and spirituality, gender, age, sexual orientation, socioeconomic class and even family history or geography.
 Multicultural psychologists work to enhance the psychological well-being of historically underserved, stigmatized and oppressed groups, with special attention paid to the cultural and sociopolitical context of the individuals, families, and communities.
 Multicultural psychologists can work in a wide variety of settings, from hospitals and mental health clinics to community-based agencies or university counseling centers.

 The field of multicultural psychology is a good choice for students with a passion for helping disenfranchised groups of people, or who have an interest in exploring—and reconciling those with—different worldviews, belief systems, and means of problem-solving.
-Multicultural Psychology specializations are available in the following Alliant Doctorate in Psychology programs: Los Angeles PhD, San Diego PhD, San Francisco PhD, Los Angeles PsyD, San Diego PsyD, San Francisco PsyD.
+Multicultural Psychology specializations are available in a number of Alliant Doctorate in Psychology programs.
 The Doctorate in Psychology programs in San Francisco offer some more in-depth studies in specific groups within Multicultural Psychology, including LGBT Psychology and Gender Studies.

 Forensic Psychology: A relatively new branch of psychology, forensic psychology studies the application of psychology to issues of the law and legal system.
 Forensic psychologists not only must have an education in clinical psychology, but they also require a background in forensics and law.
 Additional skills learned in a forensic psychology program include preparing testimonies and reports; how to appropriately present your qualifications in the courtroom; the persuasive presentation of psychological science to a judge, jury, or within an amicus brief; and how to face cross-examination.

 The field of forensic psychology is a good choice for students interested in the law and the legal system, criminal psychology and forensic studies.
 If you are interested in providing expert testimony in court, a specialization in forensic psychology could match your career choices.
-Forensic Psychology specializations are available in the following Alliant Doctorate in Psychology programs: Fresno PhD, San Diego PhD, Fresno PsyD, San Diego PsyD, San Francisco PsyD.
+Forensic Psychology specializations are available in a number of Alliant Doctorate in Psychology programs.

 Family, Couple and Child Psychology: A number of specializations within clinical psychology focus on work with families, couples, adults and children.
 Some of the specific specializations available at Alliant include:

 Ecosystemic Child Psychology is a particular branch of child psychology that considers the role of diverse systems in creating and remedying individual and social problems in children.
 Psychological interventions are planned within the context of the client’s familial, peer, educational, medical, legal, cultural and historical systems.
-The Ecosystemic Child Psychology specialization is available at Alliant’s Fresno PhD and Fresno PsyD Clinical Psychology programs.
+The Ecosystemic Child Psychology specialization is available in some of Alliant’s Clinical Psychology programs.

 Family/Child and Couple Clinical Psychology studies families, couples and individuals from a systemic perspective.
 Students in this program develop skills in the assessment, diagnosis, and treatment of relationship systems.
-The Family/Child and Couple specialization is available at Alliant’s Los Angeles PhD and Los Angeles PsyD Clinical Psychology programs.
+The Family/Child and Couple specialization is available in some of Alliant’s Clinical Psychology programs.

 Family/Child Psychology: This emphasis is for students interested in the evaluating, treating and research of children and families.
 Specific issues within this specialization include family violence, child abuse and neglect, adolescent development, child obesity and early childhood.
-The Family/Child Psychology specialization is available at Alliant’s San Diego PhD, San Diego PsyD and San Francisco PhD and San Francisco PsyD Clinical Psychology program.
+The Family/Child Psychology specialization is available in some of Alliant’s Clinical Psychology programs.